Gadsden Purchase: Isthmus of Tehuantepec

 In Mexico, topographical officer George W. Hughes reported to Secretary of State John M. Clayton that a railroad across the isthmus was a "feasible and practical" idea.
-Clayton then instructed Robert P. Letcher, the minister to Mexico, to negotiate a treaty to protect Hargous' rights.
+Clayton then instructed Robert P. Letcher, the minister to Mexico, to negotiate a treaty to protect Hargous's rights.
 The United States' proposal gave Mexicans a 20% discount on shipping, guaranteed Mexican rights in the zone, allowed the United States to send in military if necessary, and gave the United States most-favored-nation status for Mexican cargo fees.
 This treaty, however, was never finalized.

 The Clayton–Bulwer Treaty between the United States and the United Kingdom, which guaranteed the neutrality of any such canal, was finalized in April 1850.
 Mexican negotiators refused the treaty because it would eliminate Mexico's ability to play the US and Britain against each other.
 They eliminated the right of the United States to unilaterally intervene militarily.
 The United States Senate approved the treaty in early 1851, but the Mexican Congress refused to accept the treaty.